jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 ## HTTP Strict Transport Security (HSTS)
 This guide assumes that you have preloaded HTTP Strict Transport Security (HSTS) for your domain and all your subdomains.
-If you don't wanna do this, you would have to remove "add_header Strict-Transport-Security" in the later NGINX settings.
 To learn more about HSTS and how you can enable it for your domain, go to https://hstspreload.org/

 ## Getting ready